khowling/e2e-tls-java-aks/README.md

+# Moved

+This project has moved to https://github.com/Azure-Samples/java-aks-keyvault-tls

+Please go to the new repo to get the latest version!

-# End-2-End TLS with Azure Kubernetes Service and Application Gateway Ingress Controller & CSI Sercret
+## End-2-End TLS with Azure Kubernetes Service and Application Gateway Ingress Controller & CSI Sercret

 This repo demostrates deploying an example "Hello World" Java Spring Boot web app into a AKS clsuter, securly exposing it to the web using end-to-end TLS.

-This example uses the Azure Kubernetes managed WAF ingress __Applicaiton Gateway__, and the [CSI Secret Store Driver](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver) addon, to store the certificates in [Azure KeyVault](https://azure.microsoft.com/en-gb/services/key-vault/).
+This example uses the Azure Kubernetes managed WAF ingress __Applicaiton Gateway__, and the [CSI Secret Store Driver](https://docs.microsoft.com/azure/aks/csi-secrets-store-driver) addon, to store the certificates in [Azure KeyVault](https://azure.microsoft.com/services/key-vault/).

-The following instructions will walk you though

-1. Creating the AKS Cluster with ACR (Azure Container Registry), AGIC addon (Application Gateway Ingress Controller), CSI Secret addon, AKV (Azure KeyVault), cert-manager for frontend certificate generation & external-dns for public DNS.
-2. Generating a Self-signed backend certificate
-3. Compile and running the App locally
-4. Deploying the app to AKS

 ## Provisioning a cluster